-Highway Code changes aim to reduce road danger for vulnerable road users
+Highway Code and vulnerable road users

 The Highway Code will later this month for the first time introduce a hierarchy of responsibility to British roads.
 The change requires those who could cause the greatest harm to bear the greatest responsibility of reducing danger on the road.
 This long-overdue does of commonsense means there will exist a legal hierarchy of road users.
 The concept places vulnerable road users most at risk in the event of a collision at the top of the hierarchy as follows: